 Research in the scholarship of teaching includes but is not limited to conducting instructional and classroom research to benefit the teaching-learning experience.
 Faculty who engage in classroom research will be responsible for discussing the methodologies used to conduct such research.
-Faculty should note Institutional Review Board (IRB) approval, if such approval has been obtained.
+When appropriate, faculty should include Institutional Review Board (IRB) approval in the Supplemental Folder.